zhljeremy/Telcom-Customer-Prediction/README.md

 # Telcom-Customer-Prediction
 Georgetown ANLY 503 Final

 It is about telcom customer attrition prediction.
-I found the dataset on Kaggle.
+I found the dataset on Kaggle

-3 ggplot2/R static graphs with at least 3 layers each.
+3 ggplot2/R static graphs
 A Tableau storyboard
 NetworkD3 for features cosine similarity
 One Leaflet